Jean-Francois-C/Webshell-upload-techniques/README.md

 	   - browse the new app (your Webshell)
 ```

-#### Technique 6 - Webshell upload using a Jira administration console
+#### Technique 6.
+Webshell upload using a JIRA Web administration console
 ```
 ➤ Step 1.
 Download a Webshell customized for Jira
 	   - https://github.com/dubfr33/atlassian-webshell-plugin